polaris-slo-cloud/polaris-slo-framework/ts/apps/cli/polaris-cli/README.md

 This is the CLI for the Polaris SLO Cloud project.

+For more information, please have a look at the [Polaris CLI documentation](https://polaris-slo-cloud.github.io/polaris/features/cli.html).

 ## Debugging the CLI:

 To debug the Polaris CLI, follow these steps: